andrewgarrison/atgarrison.com/site/content/now.md

 # Now

-##### March 12, 2019
+##### August 27th, 2019

-1. Improving my understanding of Redux to be a better Front End Dev at Spreetail
+1. Starting my senior year at the University of Nebraska Omaha
-2. Sorting through some pictures and videos from my recent trip to Nantucket, MA
+2. Working part-time as a Front-End Engineer at Spreetail